adarshvn85/5-Stage-CMOS-Ring-Oscillator-Cadence/README.md

 ## Key Takeaways

-1. The 5-stage inverter ring, with an odd number of stages, successfully self-oscillates with no external excitation — validating the Barkhausen stability/oscillation criterion.
+1. The 5-stage inverter ring, with an odd number of stages, successfully self-oscillates with no external excitation.
 2. The base-case oscillation frequency at `c_var = 1 pF` is approximately **8.97 MHz**, giving a per-stage delay of about **11 ns**.
 3. Oscillation frequency is inversely related to per-stage load capacitance, making the ring oscillator's frequency tunable by varying `c_var` — a useful property for **voltage/capacitance-controlled oscillator (VCO/CCO)** applications, delay-line calibration, and process-monitoring test structures.
 4. As expected, the frequency-vs-capacitance curve is hyperbolic (`f ∝ 1/C`), with diminishing sensitivity at higher capacitance values.